Thomas C. Green

 THOMAS C. GREEN for many years managed Sidley’s federal and state investigation and white collar defense practice group in Washington, D.C.
 Mr. Green is a nationally known and highly regarded trial lawyer who has tried countless complex criminal and civil cases.
 In June of 2009, Chambers and Partners selected Mr. Green for its USA Award for Excellence in the field of White Collar Criminal Defense and Government Investigations.
 Mr. Green is among a very few trial lawyers in the United States who are ranked in Chambers’ Top Tier.

 Mr. Green has been featured in the National Law Journal as one of 11 “Winning” litigators in the United States, and named by Ethisphere Magazine to its Hall of Fame honoring “Attorneys Who Matter” in the United States.
-In 2003, in a nationwide poll conducted by Corporate Crime Reporter, Mr. Green was selected as one of the top five white collar defense lawyers in the United States.
-He has been selected by his peers over 30 successive years for inclusion in the top tier of “Best Lawyers in America,” and was named Best Lawyers‘ 2011 Washington, D.C.
+He has been selected by his peers over 35 successive years for inclusion in the top tier of “Best Lawyers in America,” and was named Best Lawyers‘ 2011 Washington, D.C.
 White Collar Lawyer of the Year.
 Mr. Green is recognized as a Litigation Star in the United States in the 2014 and 2015 editions of Benchmark Litigation and included in Washingtonian magazine’s 2013 list of Washington’s Best Lawyers as one of the region’s “best legal minds” in the area of Criminal Defense, White Collar.

 Much of Mr. Green’s practice is devoted to counseling corporate officials in connection with state and federal criminal investigations, conducting internal investigations of alleged corporate wrongdoing and advising on the implementation of compliance and anti-fraud programs.
 In recent years Mr. Green has assisted the World Bank in the development of its anti-fraud and corruption unit and has conducted significant investigations for the Bank regarding the integrity of the Bank’s lending programs.
 Mr. Green has also conducted similar investigations for the Inter-American Development Bank.